 - Ignored pianos.
 These are referred to by the pros as a "sore arm" tuning job because of the work involved in bringing a neglected piano back into working order.
 Pianos over 60 years old will likely require this level of service, which is basically three fine-tunings at once, or two and a half to three hours of work.
 About one-sixth of the pianos that tuners see fall into this category.

 - DOA pianos.
 Some pianos are beyond a tuner's help.
 Water or fire damage, massive humidity changes, or just too much age and neglect can render a piano dead.
 A small fraction of pianos that technicians see fall into this category, and piano tuners will likely not charge for work they can't do.
 Most will say if you want a piano, you're going to need a better one than that one.

-Some piano tuners will ask questions over the phone and give you an estimate; others require seeing and hearing the piano for themselves before they will offer a quote.
-If a piano can't be tuned, some professionals offer inspection services for a fee to better understand what repairs are needed and how much they will cost.
+Some piano tuners ask questions over the phone and provide an estimate; others will want to see and hear the piano for themselves before they can offer a quote.
+If a piano can't be tuned, some technicians offer inspection services for a fee to better understand what repairs are needed and how much they will cost.

 Flat rate versus hourly

 Some piano tuners charge a flat rate for their services; for example, Piano Doctor of McKinney, Texas, charges an average of $85 for a standard piano tuning.
 Other technicians charge by the hour.
 The cost may include certain small repairs, but most piano repairs cost extra.
 As a general rule, more expensive piano tuners typically charge a flat rate that includes small repairs, while less expensive pros might charge extra for additional services such as unsticking sticky keys, installing new strings or other tasks.

 Hourly rates for piano tuners average about $100 per hour nationally.
 For large grand pianos or other expensive instruments that require a high level of skill, some tuners charge as much as $200 per hour.
 For concert pianos, prices may be even higher.